 Therefore, since the approach of ad-hoc design to big data systems is undesirable and leaves many engineers in the dark, there is a need for more software engineering research for big data systems.
 To this end, this study presents a systematic literature review (SLR) on big data (BD) reference architectures (RAs).

 Conceptualization of the system as a reference architecture, helps with understanding of the system’s key components, behavior, composition and evolution, which in turn affect quality attributes such as maintainability, scalability and performance (Hilliard).
-Therefore RAs can be a good standardization artefact and a communication medium that not only results in concrete architectures for big data systems, (Galster & Avgeriou, 2011) (Angelov, Grefen, & Greefhorst, 2009)
+Therefore RAs can be a good standardization artefact and a communication medium that not only results in concrete architectures for big data systems, but also provide stakeholders with unified elements and symbols to discuss and progress big data projects (Galster & Avgeriou, 2011) (Angelov, Grefen, & Greefhorst, 2009).

 Review Methodology